michellebonat/Fed_Funds_ML/README.md

 ## Contributing

-This was built my Michelle Bonat.
+This was built by Michelle Bonat.
 It's not currently open for contributions, but I would love to hear any comments and suggestions about how you have modified this code.
 Contact me through the methods noted below.

 ## Authors